Can I make a powerful telescope at home?

 Typically, a collection of four – 6mm, 10mm, 15mm and 25mm – will cover most observing requirements.
 A good selection of eyepieces will serve you well and give you options depending on what you want to observe.

-How do you make a telescope out of cardboard?
+How do you make a telescope out of recycled materials?

 - Gather your supplies.